primordialmachine/primordialmachine-dependencies/README.md

 Primordial Machine's External Dependencies is a project that
 - logically separates external dependencies from the source codes of [Primordial Machine](https://bitbucket.org/primordialmachine/primordialmachine/).
-- protects the Primordial Machine's developers from idiosyncracies of particualr dependencies
+- protects the Primordial Machine's developers from idiosyncracies of dependencies
 - allows for centralized and uniform method of maintaining these dependencies.

 ## Building using CMake